Forecasting steam mass flow in power plants using the parallel hybrid network: Introduction

-Quantum-enhanced machine learning (or quantum machine learning, QML) has emerged as a rapidly growing field, combining quantum computing with machine learning to develop new models with the potential to revolutionize data analysis \cite{dunjko2018machine, Melnikov_2023}.
-A popular approach to QML uses trainable quantum circuits as machine learning models similar to widely known classical neural networks.
+A widely adopted approach to QML uses trainable quantum circuits as machine learning models similar to widely known classical neural networks.
 These circuits consist of encoding and variational unitary gates.
 The former maps classical data into quantum states, while the latter are parameterized gates trained using classical optimizers to minimize a cost function.
 The output of the circuit is obtained by measuring an observable on the final state, which produces a vector of real numbers representing the model's prediction.
-This approach is known in the literature as parametrised quantum circuits (PQCs) \cite{benedettipaper, jerbi2021parametrized}, quantum neural networks (QNNs) \cite{farhi2018classification, bp, kordzanganeh2023exponentially}, variational quantum circuits \cite{skolik2022quantum, McClean_2016, romero2019variational} or quantum circuit learning \cite{Mitarai_2018}.
-These models are a promising direction for the future of ML.
+This approach is known in the literature as parametrised quantum circuits (PQCs) \cite{Benedetti2019Parameterized, Jerbi2021Parametrized}, quantum neural networks (QNNs) \cite{Farhi2018Classification, McClean2018Barren, Kordzanganeh2023Exponentially}, variational quantum circuits \cite{Skolik2022Quantum, McClean2016Theory, Romero2021Variational} or quantum circuit learning \cite{Mitarai2018Quantum}.
+The QML toolbox has broadened far beyond variational-ansatz regressors: examples include the Hamming-distance quantum $k$-nearest-neighbour algorithm \cite{Li2021Quantum}, the multi-party semi-quantum private-comparison protocol on $d$-dimensional states proposed in \cite{Gong2025Multi}, and the quantum convolutional neural-network architecture \cite{Cong2019Quantum}.
+Acknowledging these developments situates our parallel-hybrid network within the wider effort to translate diverse quantum models to real-world data-science applications such as steam-flow forecasting.